inclusive-design/adaptive-palette/docs/devDoc/Storage.md

 ## The interface

 [`src/client/core/StorageBackend.ts`](../../src/client/core/StorageBackend.ts) defines
 `AdaptivePaletteStorage`, the interface every backend storage implements.
-Changing a backend storage implementation changes only the line in `InitGlobals.ts` that calls `setStorage()`.
+Which one a page gets is decided in one place: `installStorage()` in `InitGlobals.ts`.

 ```ts
 export type StoredMessage = MessageRecordType & { id: number };